msallito510/IronDots/README.md

 # Welcome to StrangerDots!

-The purpose of the game is to match two or more points that have the same colour and reach the highest possible score against the clock.
-The colors appear on the screen in horizontal or vertical format.
+The purpose of the game is to match two dots or lights that have the same colour and reach the highest possible score against the clock.
+The colours appear on the screen in horizontal or vertical format.
+The player can use the mouse to select the first point and then select the other point.
+The game ends when time over.
-The screen is a combination of points with different colours where the player has to match one point with another point of the same colour.
-The player can use the mouse to select the first point and then the other point.
-The game ends when the time is over.

 ## MVP